gergelyn/color-memory-game/README.md

 Color Memory Game is a game, that helps you train your memory.

 There are 4 squares, each has a different colored background.
 When you hit START, one square glows up, and you have to repeat.
-It goes through the levels, so for example on Level 7, you have to click in the right order 7 sqares.
+It goes through the levels, so for example on Level 7, you have to click in the right order 7 squares.

 ## Functions, TODOs
 - [x] Create a function that generates random numbers (from 0 to 4)